Implementing fault-tolerant scenarios for NAT VMs

 In Yandex Cloud, you can deploy a cloud infrastructure using network VMs that provide firewall protection, network security, and traffic routing.
-With static routing, traffic is routed from subnets to network VMs.
+With static routing, you can route traffic from subnets to network VMs.

-To ensure high availability, you can deploy multiple network VMs in different availability zones and set up auto switching of outgoing subnet traffic from one network VM to another using the route-switcher module
+To ensure high availability, you can deploy multiple network VMs in different availability zones and use a route switcher

-This tutorial describes a use case when the route-switcher module provides fault tolerance of a NAT instance, a network VM with preset routing and IP address translation rules.
-NAT instances are used to provide internet access for VMs and other cloud resources hosted in Yandex Cloud.
+In our scenario, the route switcher ensures fault tolerance of a NAT instance, a network VM with preset routing and IP address translation rules providing internet access for Yandex Cloud resources.

-is the main VM instance for traffic to the internet, while NAT-B
+is the main egress internet gateway, while NAT-B

 is a standby one.